 The Free City Tram connects the city with the Entertainment Centre, Botanic Gardens and Festival Plaza.
 There is also a Free Tram Service that runs along Jetty Road to Mosely Square in the popular beachside suburb of Glenelg.

 If you feel like being a bit more active, there is a free bike hire service.
 All you need is a valid driver’s licence or passport and you can hire a bike, with helmet for free.
 The bikes are located at 20 locations across the city and more details can be found here.

 Located north of the city, the St Kilda Adventure Playground is a must!
-With a big old wooden pirate ship on the waters edge that the kids can play on with the water lapping at their feet, castles, swings, slides and a huge flying fox it will keep the kids busy for hours.
-Pack a picnic or these is a kiosk nearby for food and drinks.
+There is a big wooden pirate ship on the waters edge where the kids can play with the water lapping at their feet.
+Climbing castles, swings, slides and a huge flying fox will keep the kids busy for hours.
+Pack a picnic or there is a kiosk nearby for food and drinks.

-The playground is located alongside the Adelaide International Bird Sanctuary, so if the kids are busy you can wander along the walkway to see thousands of migratory shorebirds who frequent the area.
+The playground is located alongside the Adelaide International Bird Sanctuary, so if the kids are busy you can wander along the walkway to see thousands of migratory shorebirds that frequent the area.